 Rachael, affectionately known as “The Fearless Leader” to her staff, worked as a barista, wedding photographer, nanny, corporate manager, trainer, and numerous other people-oriented positions before discovering her passion in life when she began working with adults with developmental disabilities.
 Her desire to help people in need, and the community at large, led her to establish Pacific Opportunities in 2009.
 Since then, her once one-woman show now staffs several employees and has assisted hundreds of adults with employment barriers in the Portland Metro area.

 Contrary to popular belief, Rachael does not work twenty-four hours per day.
-In fact, she’s been known to watch documentaries, paddle board in Maui, sing, play with her adorable kiddos, spend time with her wife and family, play guitar and drums, camp, and swim.
+In fact, she’s been known to watch documentaries, paddle board in Maui, sing, play with her four adorable kiddos, spend time with her wife and family, play guitar and drums, camp, and swim.
 She is, however, always looking to lend a hand, listen, or otherwise help anyone who may be in need.

 In her role as Operations Manager, Kimm is known for instilling confidence in her clients while helping them place structure and accountability into their work and/or job search.
 She has an innate gift for helping clients discover the tools they need to be successful before and during their quest for employment.

 Kimm left her sweet home of Alabama to obtain a degree in journalism from Boston University.
 After spending a decade in the dry Arizona desert as a technical copy editor for environmental consulting firms and a few small magazines, she relocated to the rainy Pacific Northwest, a climate better suited to her temperament.
-On the rare day when she hasn’t a million things to do, you can find her on the couch sipping tea, eating cookies, and cuddling cats while crocheting.
+On the rare day when she hasn’t a million things to do, you can find her on the couch sipping tea, eating cookies, and cuddling cats.
 She is currently pursuing her Master’s in Social Work at PSU, she still finds time to wax poetic about the Oxford comma and other nuances of punctuation and grammar.